jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 Schemaless data can after the creation still be validated against some *schema*, this is useful for application developers that expect the data they consume to be in a specific format.
 In this work, we will use schemas to group similar data together.
-Within the @rdf ecosystem, two schema descriptions are important, @shex and @shacl.
+Within the @rdf ecosystem, two schema languages are important, @shex and @shacl.
 @shex was created out of a community need to describe shapes and has a compact syntax. @shacl was created later as a @w3c recommendation.
 This work primarily uses @shacl because it is a @w3c recommendation, we assume it will be more future-proof.
 We will sporadically use @shex in this text for its compressed format.

 === ShEx

 A @shex~@bib:shex shape essentially lists properties and their accompanying object type, as well as the cardinality of that property in relation to the focussed subject.
-@fig:shex-example shows a self-explanatory shape example taken from the @shex website.
+@fig:shex-example shows a self-explanatory shape example taken from the #link("https://www.w3.org/community/shex/")[@shex website].

 #figure(
   text-example[